-Article 7.5- Numerus Fixus and decentralized selection
+Article 7.5 - Numerus Fixus and decentralized selection

 - 1. With reference to article 7.53 of the Act, a Numerus Fixus with a decentralized selection procedure is in place for the Bachelor programme in International Business Administration.
-For 2021-2022 the maximum intake will be 650 students. - Next to the regular, formal requirements as included in articles 7.1 and 7.2 of the Teaching and Examination Rules of the programme, selection of applicants will take place on following two criteria: - the grade point average based on the school report of the penultimate year of secondary education, or the grade point average based on final (national) exams for applicants who have completed their secondary education at the time of application; - the relevance and quality of a Curriculum Vitae or the answer to a motivation question. - 3.
+For 2023-2024 the maximum intake will be 750 students. - 2.
+Next to the regular, formal requirements as included in articles 7.1 and 7.2 of the Teaching and Examination Rules of the programme, selection of applicants will take place on following two criteria: - the grade point average based on the school report of the penultimate year of secondary education, or the grade point average based on final (national) exams for applicants who have completed their secondary education at the time of application; - the relevance and quality of the answers to three motivation questions. - 3.
 Based on the first and second criterion, scores will be awarded.
 The total score will be decisive for the place on the ranking of the applicant.
-Applicants receiving a place on the ranking between 1 650 (750) will be guaranteed a place in the programme, provided they also meet the remaining formal requirements with regard to the final diploma, the level of English and the level of Mathematics.
+Applicants receiving a place on the ranking between 1 750 will be guaranteed a place in the programme, provided they also meet the remaining formal requirements with regard to the final diploma, the level of English and the level of Mathematics.
 If a student drops out from the ranking his/her place will be automatically given to the next applicant on the ranking list by Studielink.
-No places will be made available after in the 7th of August 2021. - 4.
-The ranking will be divided into tiers; the top tier is reserved for students who meet the requirements for diploma, English and mathematics.
-The next tiers will apply to applicants who do not meet the requirements: a grade for English below 7, a grade for Mathematics below 7 (Dutch grading scale or international equivalent), or the diploma is not equivalent to VWO. - 5.
+No places will be made available after the 1st of August 2023. - 4.
+The ranking will be divided into tiers; the top tier is reserved for students who meet the requirements for diploma, English, mathematics and GPA.
+The next tiers will apply to applicants who do not meet the requirements: a grade for English below 7, a grade for Mathematics below 7 (Dutch grading scale or international equivalent), the overall GPA does not meet the minimum threshold for the diploma or the diploma is not equivalent to VWO. - 5.
 The grade point average will be scored for applicants with a grade point average of at least 7.0 on the Dutch grading scale, or the international equivalent of this grade and will be scored 0 for applicants with a grade point average below.
-The grade point average will count for 75% in the final score and will be used in combination with the score for the CV or motivation question to determine placement within a specific tier.

-A full overview of equivalent diplomas and grades is provided on the IBA website on Application & Admission.
+The grade point average will count for 75% in the final score and will be used in combination with the score for the motivation questions to determine placement within a specific tier. - A full overview of equivalent diplomas and grades is provided on the IBA website on Application & Admission. - 6.
+Proficiency in English to be proven by: - a.
+TOEFL (iBT): minimum overall score 80, minimum sub-score of 18 for Reading & Listening, 20 for Speaking and 21 for Writing. - b.
+IELTS: minimum overall score 6.5, minimum sub-score 6.0 (Reading, Listening, Speaking and Writing). - c.
+B2 First (FCE) with minimum overall score of 170 and minimum subscores of 170 (reading, listening, writing, speaking)